BhaveshBalaji/CSE476_FinalProject/README.md

 - In this method, I have a list of answers that I will get from multiple Chain of Thoughts, and get the most common answer (majority voting).

-- I had number of samples (n) = 7.
+- I had number of samples (n) = 7, and temperature = 0.7 for answer diversity.
 So for each question, it calls llm 7 times (7000 calls).

 result:
 ```bash